aj9749988/NationStates/README.md

 1. Install [Tampermonkey](https://www.tampermonkey.net/) on your browser.
 2. On the top right hand, click bookmarks and pin tampermonkey
-3. Click the tampermonkey button, create a bew script, and paste the script and save
+3. Click the tampermonkey button, create a new script, and paste the script and save
 4. Visit [https://www.nationstates.net](https://www.nationstates.net) — the script activates automatically.

 ## 🛠️ Configuration

 - Password: Stored in-script as `Password123`
 - Account Prefix: `USER`
-- Max accounts(adjustable) 300 - NationStates has an inbuilt function preventing excess accounts so only create 25 a day.
+- Max accounts(adjustable) 1500 - NationStates has an inbuilt function preventing excess accounts so only able to create 50-100 a day.

 You can adjust these constants directly in the script.